ofi/smalltalk-stuff/README.md

 ## Abstract
 This repository contains several files, packages and monticello archives stored using Dale Henrichs [FileTree](https://github.com/dalehenrich/filetree) under pharo 3.0 beta, i. e. loading may work in your image or not.

+##Packages
+###Ofi-Chronology
+Implementation of a CalendaryWeek class including unit tests and a small sample web server application.

+###Ofi-Meta
+A talk about Smalltalk in Smalltalk as a ProfStef tutorial instance in German only.

 ##Links
 Below you find a collection of (more or less) top level links to Smalltalk resources on the net.